panox/cyclevision/README.md

 We have high aims for what we would like our website to be able to do including:

+- choosing which images to show on a map, so that routes would be available
+- Messaging feature between users
 -

 ###Final Product